-The VRWJPO continues to ensure that Capital Improvement Program (CIP) projects with direct and observable benefits to water quality and quantity and aquatic habitat are identified and developed.
+The VRWJPO ensures that Capital Improvement Program (CIP) projects with direct and observable benefits to water quality and quantity and aquatic habitat are identified and developed.
 The VRWJPO provides financial assistance and incentives through cost-share programs for Local Government Units and other partners seeking effective solutions to local water quality or quantity problems.
-To find out more about cost-share programs, review the VRWJPO's project funding policy.
+To find out more about cost-share programs, review the VRWJPO's project funding policy posted on the website.
 Projects constructed and planned in 2022 included: